 Dr. Jeanne Hossenlopp is Marquette University’s vice president for research and innovation.
-She is a professor of chemistry, served as vice provost for research and dean of the Graduate School from 2010–2015, was interim dean of the Klingler College of Arts and Sciences from 2008– 2010, and was chair of the Department of Chemistry from 2004–2008.
+She is a professor of chemistry, served as vice provost for research and dean of the Graduate School from 2010 to 2015, was interim dean of the Klingler College of Arts and Sciences from 2008 to 2010, and was chair of the Department of Chemistry from 2004 to 2008.

 Hossenlopp has taught physical chemistry courses at the undergraduate and graduate levels as well as general (freshman) chemistry.
 She was awarded Marquette University’s Rev. John P. Raynor, S.J., Faculty Award for Teaching Excellence in 2003.
 Her research career began by exploring the fundamental details of how energy flows during laser-induced chemical reactions.
 She later transitioned to studying factors that control structure and reactivity of nanodimensional materials and was involved in collaborative projects focused on developing and characterizing new materials for use in chemical sensors, polymer fire retardants, and water quality remediation applications.
 Work in her laboratory was funded by the National Science Foundation, National Institute of Standards and Technology and the U.S. Department of Agriculture.

 In her current role, Hossenlopp is charged with facilitating growth in campus research and scholarship as well as coordinating many of President Lovell’s innovation initiatives, including management of the university’s Strategic Innovation Fund.
 She oversees the work of the offices of Research Compliance and Research and Sponsored Programs, the Kohler Center for Entrepreneurship, technology transfer and commercialization activities, the newly created Marquette Women’s Innovation Network, as well as Marquette’s presence in the Global Water Center.
-She directs Marquette’s participation in the Clinical and Translational Science Institute of Southeastern Wisconsin as a co-PI on the National Institutes of Health CTSA program, is a member of the founding board of the Cooperative Institute of Urban Agriculture and Nutrition, is on the board of the Milwaukee Regional Innovation Center, serves on the steering council for Scale Up Milwaukee, and is a member of the U.S. Council of Competitiveness’ Technology Leadership and Strategic Initiative.
+She directs Marquette’s participation in the Clinical and Translational Science Institute of Southeastern Wisconsin as a co-PI on the National Institutes of Health CTSA program, is on the board of the Milwaukee Regional Innovation Center, serves on the steering council for Scale Up Milwaukee, and is a member of the U.S. Council of Competitiveness’ Technology Leadership and Strategic Initiative.